shizhenbo/shizhenbo.github.io/_pages/about.md

 # 🔥 Selected News
+- *2025.9*: One paper has been accepted by NeurIPS 2025.
+- *2025.7*: One paper has been accepted by TDSC.
 - *2024.12*: Three papers have been accepted by AAAI 2025.
-- *2024.10*: Selected as representative of BRICS Young Scientists.🎉
+- *2024.10*: Selected as representative of BRICS Young Scientists.
 - *2024.07*: One paper has been accepted by ACM MM 2024.
 - *2024.04*: One paper has been accepted by IJCAI 2024.
 - *2023.12*: Two papers have been accepted by AAAI 2024.